rdwr-yehudap/HAProxy-to-Alteon-ADC-Migration/README.md

   - `argparse` for command-line argument parsing.
   - `logging` for outputting logs.
   - `socket` for validating IP addresses or FQDNs.
+  - `ipaddress` for calculating IPs in CIDR subnets.

 To install the required Python packages, run:
 ```bash